Multiscale-Genomics/mg-rest-adjacency/README.md

 ```

 # Testing
 Test scripts are located in the `test/` directory.
-Run `py.test` to from this directory to ensure that the API is working correctly.
+Run `pytest` to from this directory to ensure that the API is working correctly.

 The scripts require a valid hdf5 file generated using the scripts from mg-storage-hdf5 and a matching datasets.json file located in the `rest/` directory